 NOTE: It is very important that you register for a test using the same first names(s), surname(s) (last/family name), date of birth, and gender as on your application for admission.
 We cannot match your results to your application if the information differs and this will delay your assessment.

-For candidates who are required to present proof of English facility and who have, or will complete, English grade 12 in the Canadian high school curriculum, a minimum grade grade in this course is required for admission.
-Please contact our office should you have any further questions.
+For candidates who are required to present proof of English facility and who have, or will complete, English grade 12 in the Canadian high school curriculum, a minimum grade grade of 70% in this course is required for admission.
+Please contact our office if you have any further questions.

 If your tests scores do not meet the English facility requirements on your first try, you will not be penalized.
 It is okay to make multiple attempts; however, you must send us acceptable scores in order for your application to be reviewed.
 If you are sending more than one result, please make sure they are all submitted by the document deadline to avoid delays in your application assessment.